About the Conference

-Saturday morning is devoted to a round-table discussion on our theme, followed by a
+Saturday morning is devoted to a discussion (often round-table) centered on our

 reception to gather and talk more intimately about what was said (or left

 unsaid) in the large groups.
-Sunday events begin with a morning discussion
+When we hold Sunday events, it usually opens with a morning discussion

-we often wrap up with an informal afternoon get-together.
-Last year, Ruth Lichtwardt
+winners and the other special guests, and then we often wrap up with an informal afternoon get-together.

-In addition to area authors and other guest authors and editors, the Campbell Conference usually brings to Lawrence the winners of the
+In addition to regional authors and other guest authors and editors, the Gunn Center Conference usually brings to Lawrence the winners of the